-15.5.5 Incompletely Reacted Prepac Ropes may also be deactivated as follows using the "Wet Method"
+15.5.4 "Green" or partially spent residual dust from Fumitoxin® may also be deactivated as follows using the "Wet Method":

-Caution: Wear appropriate respiratory protection during wet deactivation of incompletely reacted Prepac Ropes.
+Caution: Wear appropriate respiratory protection during wet deactivation of partially spent material.
 Do not cover the container being used for wet deactivation.
 This procedure should be performed in the open air and not in the fumigated site/structure.

-Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.01 ppm or unknown, while handling incompletely reacted Prepac Ropes and monitoring hydrogen phosphide gas levels during deactivation.
+Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm while handling partially spent residual dust.
+While monitoring hydrogen phosphide levels during deactivation or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.

-A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating Prepac Ropes (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepac Ropes).
+A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating dust (see Section 15.3, Placarding During Deactivation of Unreacted Product).

 Deactivating solution is prepared by adding the appropriate amount of low-sudsing detergent or surface active agent to water in a drum or other suitable container.
-A 2% solution (2,000 ml in 100 litres) is suggested.
+A 2% solution (2000 ml in 100 litres) is suggested.
 The container should be filled with deactivating solution to within 5-7 cm of the top.